-The NFL star and his Kim Kardashian-look-alike wife Lilit Avagyan appeared in a video looking sad and vowing to commit $10,000 of their own money to the GoFundMe for Hussle and Lauren London’s daughter Emani, and son from a previous relationship, Kross and solicited for others to contribute to Hussle’s kids as well.
+The NFL star and his Kim Kardashian-look-alike wife Lilit Avagyan appeared in a video looking sad and vowing to commit $10,000 of their own money to the GoFundMe for Hussle’s daughter Emani from a previous relationship, and Lauren London and Hussle’s son Kross and solicited for others to contribute to Hussle’s kids as well.

 But GoFundMe’s are usually for the needy and Hussle’s family said Hussle whose real name is Ermias Asghedom already put in the work to make sure his children were secure if ever this time came to fruition, a family source told the New York Daily News.